René Mouille: Sud Aviation

 In the later 1960s, he developed the fenestron design for a helicopter's rear tail rotor, with Paul Fabre, the aerodynamicist of Sud Aviation.
 He invented the Starflex and Spheriflex rotorhead designs.
 He became chief designer of Sud Aviation helicopter division in 1960.

 Sud Aviation had their main helicopter factory at La Courneuve but later moved to Marignane in south-east France, in the Provence-Alpes-Côte d'Azur region.
-Airbus Helicopters (former Eurocopter Group from 1992-2014) has its main factory here.
+Airbus Helicopters (former Eurocopter Group from 1992 to 2014) has its main factory here.

 Aérospatiale

 He was chief designer of the Aérospatiale helicopter division until 1988.

 Awards

 The American Helicopter Society (now the Vertical Flight Society) recognized him with all three of its highest honors: